pauloortins/pauloortins.github.io/_posts/2014-06-27-are-you-monitoring-the-health-of-your-software.markdown

 I'm researching about code metrics for a year and I really want to bring what I'm learning to the industry, this article is my initial effort and I hope that it can generate good discussions about this subject.

 See you soon!

+## Want more?

+Below are more resources about code metrics and code quality:

+- [Refactoring: Improving the Design of Existing Code][9]
+- [Object-Oriented Metrics in Practice: Using Software Metrics to Characterize, Evaluate, and Improve the Design of Object-Oriented Systems][10]

 [1]: /2013/07/11/5-reasons-to-avoid-code-comments
 [2]: http://www.extremeprogramming.org/rules/pair.html